Come join us the first Sunday of the month for our Children’s Program and Community Potluck! All are welcome!

 New families: Please arrive by 9:45 am to get settled in before the 10:00am service.

-The Practice Plan is a program offered to PSZC members to help you define, stick to, and deepen your practice.
-There is no cost, but you must be a member in good standing.
+The Practice Plan is a program periodically offered to PSZC members to help you define, stick to, and deepen your practice.
+Accountability and support can make so much difference.
 Long distance participation is also possible!

-If you are interested or curious about joining the current preceptor class, please contact Koshin to talk further.
+If you are interested or curious please contact Koshin to talk further.

 PSZC volunteers serve a meal the Methodist Church on the second Monday of each month for around 22-32 people as part of their commitment to the Inter-Faith Council for the Homeless (IFCH).
 We need help to make this happen.